Harshithareddyyy/MyProject/README.md

 # MyProject
-This is the first test project for GitHub
+This is the first test project for GitHUB.